Aider-AI/aider/docs/ctags.md

 # Enhancing GPT-4's understanding of repos using ctags

 While GPT-4 excels at coding tasks, it struggles with making modifications within large code bases.
+Many common
-Its limited context window prevents it from understanding large amounts of code.
-Many common code changes require knowledge and context from multiple files scattered throughout a large repo.
+types of code changes require knowledge and context from multiple files scattered throughout a large repo.
+This is a challenge for GPT-4, which can only consider the 8k-tokens worth of code which can fit in its context window.

 To address this issue, `aider` has introduced an experimental feature that utilizes `ctags` to provide GPT with a **repo map**, enabling it to better comprehend and navigate larger repositories.